AriFordsham/GHCWiki/debugging/ticky-ticky.md

 Below is an excerpt from a ticky report.
 The executable was compiled with all of the extensions above.

+- **Entries:** the number of times this closure was entered

+- **Allocs:** the number of bytes allocated by the code for this closure.

+- **Allod'd:** the number of bytes allocated that have this closure's info pointer.
+You need `-ticky-allocd` to activate this column.
+(Otherwise it shows up as all zeros)

-The first three columns show the three name-specific counters: entries, allocation-by, and allocation-of.
-The fourth column gives a short summary of the named things's non-void arguments: how many there are and a terse description of each, according to the following table.
+- **Non-void arguments:** gives a short summary of the named things's non-void arguments: how many there are and a terse description of each, according to the following table.

 <table><tr><th> Classification </th>
 <th> Description